7 Top Drag & Drop Page Builder Plugins for WordPress

 If you don’t want to pay any money for a plugin, and you want to work with a solid plugin?
 This could be your best choice.

-06. Live Composer
+9. Live Composer

-Live composer is another free option, sporting a real, live frontend drag and drop builder.
+Live Composer is another free option, sporting a real, live frontend drag and drop builder.
 This makes it a viable option for people who prioritize that a lot.

 It has a fair amount of different modules, and the premade layouts are quite nice, although there are not too many of them.